 • Build relationships with authoritative sources

-• Create more comprehensive, authoritative content
+• Create deeper, more authoritative content

 • Improve your overall digital footprint

-Tools and Automation
+Tools and automation

 • Systematic query testing across AI platforms